Skip to main content

 Pre-trial Motions and Discovery Issues

 A pre-trial motion is a formal request made by either defense or prosecution before the trial begins.
-When used strategically by an experienced defense attorney, a pretrial motion can be used to request a motion to dismiss the trial based on legal grounds, exclude certain evidence, or request more time.
+When used strategically by an experienced defense lawyer, a pretrial motion can be used to request a motion to dismiss the trial based on legal grounds, exclude certain evidence, or request more time.
 Discovery issues can also be raised by the defense, after reviewing the evidence and materials provided by the prosecution.
 Raising discovery issues and using pre-trial motions effectively are key in getting a federal court case dismissed.

 Dropped Federal Charges vs. Federal Court Case Dismissal